xieyuheng/inner/persons/charles-sanders-peirce/illustrations-of-the-logic-of-science/6-deduction-induction-and-hypothesis.md

 For example, let us begin with this probable deduction in _Barbara_:

-       _Rule._—Most of the beans in this bag are white.
+       Rule. - Most of the beans in this bag are white.

-       _Case._—This handful of beans are from this bag.
+       Case. - This handful of beans are from this bag.

-       ∴ _Result._—Probably, most of this handful of beans are white.
+       ∴ Result. - Probably, most of this handful of beans are white.

 Now, deny the result, but accept the rule:

-    _Denial of Result._—Few beans of this handful are white.
+    Denial of Result. - Few beans of this handful are white.

-    _Rule._—Most beans in this bag are white.
+    Rule. - Most beans in this bag are white.

-    ∴ _Denial of Case._—Probably, these beans were taken from another bag.
+    ∴ Denial of Case. - Probably, these beans were taken from another bag.

 This is an hypothetical inference.
 Next, deny the result, but accept the
 case:

-       _Denial of Result._—Few beans of this handful are white.
+       Denial of Result. - Few beans of this handful are white.

-       _Case._—These beans came from this bag.
+       Case. - These beans came from this bag.

-       ∴ _Denial of Rule._—Probably, few beans in the bag are white.
+       ∴ Denial of Rule. - Probably, few beans in the bag are white.

 This is an induction.